benjanes/benjanes.github.io/shop.md

  - "/assets/js/shop.js"
 ---

-I have one-off prints made at home with a pen plotter for sale on Etsy (see below).
-Any pen plotted images can be re-printed with some minor variation in future prints.
+If you're interested in purchasing a pen plotter print, shoot me an email or get in touch on Instagram!
+Below is a selection of pieces... more can be found on my Instagram profile.